ktsosno/cronbuddy-server/README.md

 # CronBuddy Node APIs
 Node APIs for turning a crontab into a data store.
 Create, edit, delete and pause cron jobs using only the native crontab.
-These APIs leverage [node-crontab](https://github.com/dachev/node-crontab) for access to the tab via Node.
+These APIs leverage [node-crontab](https://github.com/dachev/node-crontab) for access to the tab.

 ### Development
 Initialize the `node_modules` directory with `npm install`.